IUPAC/WFChemCookbook/_sources/about.md

 # About this Project

-This website is the product of the WorldFAIR D3.2 project, one of three deliverables under WP3 developed by the International Union of Pure and Applied Chemistry ([IUPAC](https://iupac.org/)) for the [WorldFAIR](https://worldfair-project.eu/) project.
-The IUPAC FAIR Chemistry Cookbook is intended to support the chemistry community in understanding what FAIR is and how chemists can be enabled to be FAIRer moving forward.
-In addition, the site is intended to be a living resource by addition of new content as the area of FAIR evolves and encouraging the chemistry community to contribute new content.
+This website is the product of the [WorldFAIR D3.2 project](https://iupac.org/project/2022-028-1-024/), one of three deliverables under the [Chemistry case study](https://worldfair-project.eu/case-studies-of-worldfair/#chemistry) developed by the IUPAC Committee on Publications and Cheminformatics Data Standards ([CPCDS]([https://iupac.org/](https://iupac.org/body/024/)) for the [WorldFAIR initiative](https://worldfair-project.eu/) (see below).
+The IUPAC FAIR Chemistry Cookbook is intended to support the broader community in understanding how to implement the FAIR data principles for chemical data.
+The site is designed to be a living resource through the addition of new content as strategies for implementing FAIR evolve and the sharing and reuse of FAIR chemical data continues to increase.

 ## WorldFAIR D3.2 Objective
 FAIR chemical data needs to be machine-readable, and this can be an unfamiliar scenario for many researchers and other